 TL;DR: Be confident in your work and manage your projects.

 Being a self-starter may be a required skill in order to work for a distributed team.
 Of course, taking the reins of your work — for any team — is a valuable asset.
 Yet, I have found that working remotely asks me focus on both prioritizing tasks, and accomplishing them.

 Self starting may take some time to harness.
 It involves a level of confidence in your decision making processes.
 Personally, I thoroughly enjoy owning projects and putting my head down.
 This mentality has made working from home less of a chore, for me.

 Managing your work is also very helpful in a remote culture due to time-zone differences and the lack of in-person meetings.
 Being able to manage and see projects through will help build trust with your team.

 TL;DR: With great responsibility comes more flexibility.

-Not having to commute to an office, plus working remotely, has really given me much more flexibility with my days.
+Not having to commute to an office has really given me much more flexibility with my days.

 Personally, I tend to feel more creative for a few hours early in the morning and after lunch.
 I try and block out this time to focus on tasks that I can complete in my bubble.
-With the time I save on commuting I've also able to exercise more frequently.
+The time I save on commuting gives me the ability to exercise more frequently.
 Regular exercise really makes me feel healthier, happier and more energized.
-I'll generally ride my bike early in the morning or after work rather than commute.
-Being able to burn off physical energy makes me feel more focused on my design work.
+I'll generally ride my bike early in the morning or after work.
+Being able to burn off some physical energy makes me feel more focused on my design work.

 TL;DR: There are different distractions at home.
 Find ways of dealing with them.